Scalaron dark matter dynamics: effects of Higgs non-minimal coupling to gravity: Scalaron dynamics : effects of Higgs interactions

 where $\displaystyle{\alpha = \frac{3 m^2 M_P^2}{5 \pi^2 T_i^4}}$ and $\phi_i$ being the (misaligned) field value at the initial epcoh, $T=T_i$.
 For $\bar{T} < 1$, the solution is approximated again as, $\displaystyle{\phi \sim \phi_i \bar{T}^{3/2} \cos\left({\frac{\sqrt{\alpha}}{2\bar{T}^2}-\frac{3\pi}{8}}\right)}$, which ensures the cold DM behavior of the scalaron density from the onset of the coherent oscillation, unlike the previous scenario, in which there is at first radiation-like behavior, followed by the matter-like one.
 Here, as long as the Hubble friction is dominant, $\rho_\phi$ remains constant at its initial value, $\rho_{\phi} (T_i) = \frac{1}{2} m^2 \phi^2_i$.
 The density starts decreasing once the Hubble friction becomes comparable with the scalaron mass and subsequently the scalaron oscillates coherently.
 The temperature at which coherent oscillation starts is estimated from $3H \sim m$ is given by,

 In Fig.\ref{fig:fig2}, evolutions of the scalaron field (left panel) and its density (right panel) have been shown for a typical scalaron mass, $m=1$ keV.
 It is apparent that the oscillation starts around, $T_{osc} = 4.96 \times 10^5$ GeV, in agreement with Eq.\ref{eq:osc}.
-As $\rho_\phi$ is approximately constant from $T_i=10^7$ GeV until $T=T_{osc}$, i.e. $\rho_{\phi}(T_{osc})\approx \rho_{\phi}(T_i)$.
+As $\rho_\phi$ is approximately constant from $T_i=10^7$ GeV until $T=T_{osc}$, i.e., $\rho_{\phi}(T_{osc})\approx \rho_{\phi}(T_i)$.
 So, the relic density can be expressed in terms of $\phi_i$ and $m$, utilizing Eq.\ref{eq:osc}, as follows :

 where we have used $g_{*S}(T_{osc})=g_*(T_{osc})=100$.
 We can now choose $\xi$, which fixes the scalaron mass through the relation, $3 \xi m^2 = \lambda v^2$, since all other parameters are fixed at their SM value.
 Consequently, the remaining free parameter, $\phi_i$, is determined from the observed DM relic density.
-Unlike the previous scenario, the scalaron mass can vary depending on $\xi$, that can vary as high as $\mathcal{O}(10^{15})$.
-In the left panel of Fig.\ref{fig:fig3}, we depict the allowed parameter space of $m_\phi$ (and corresponding $\xi$ value) and $\phi_i$, for which the DM relic density is satisfied.
-In particular, the constant contour (blue solid line) of $\Omega_{DM} h^2 = 0.12$ has been shown depicting the central value of the DM relic density parameter.
-The region above the blue solid line in Fig.\ref{fig:fig3} (left panel) is excluded, as the scalaron would be over-abundant, while the lower region corresponds to the scalaron contributing only a fraction of the DM abundance.

-We note that the trilinear scalaron-higgs interaction vanishes only when the Higgs non-minimal coupling is introduced, thereby expanding the parameter space of the scalaron mass.
-Unlike scenario-I, here we have an extra freedom of choosing $\phi_i$ that opens a new parameter space for the scalaron mass to be probed in the near future.
+In this case, the scalaron mass can vary in a wide range of values with corresponding value of $\phi_i$, unlike the previous scenario, especially for $\xi\ll \lambda v^2/3m^2$.
+We demonstrate the allowed parameter space of $m$ and $\phi_i$ in Sec.\ref{sec:sec5} and in Fig.\ref{fig:fig3}.